 The Chad Basin area includes the nations that border Lake Chad: Nigeria, Niger, Cameroon and Chad.

 Nigeria militant group Boko Haram, which has pledged allegiance to the Islamic State, is a threat to the nations in the Chad Basin.

 The US has drones there, too

-Last year, the US military started moving its drone operation from Niger’s capital, Niamey, to Agadez.
+Earlier this year, the US military started moving its drone operation from Niger’s capital, Niamey, to Agadez.

 Agadez is more centrally located and will provide the US military with surveillance over a larger, more significant area.

 The $100 million project is a massive undertaking and has included outreach to local communities.

 A US Army civil affairs team worked on several community efforts this year to build relationships and engage with the people whose lives will be affected by the drone operations

 Africa Command described the construction of the Agadez airbase as “projected to be the biggest military labor troop project in US Air Force history.”
 The US has been using a local airport while the base is under construction, according to US Africa Command.

 CNN’s Barbara Starr and Arwa Damon contributed to this report.